International Women’s Day: Inspirational Women of the Climate Council

 Carol Schwartz

-Carol is highly regarded as a public commentator and agitator on issues of gender equality, women’s leadership, governance and business
+Carol is highly regarded as a public commentator and agitator on issues of gender equality, women’s leadership, governance and business.

-Dr Madeline Taylor, Councillor
+Dr Madeline Taylor, Climate Council Fellow

 Madeline Taylor